 To achieve a reliable, efficient and transparent electric system, which provides power services at reasonable prices.

 Powers, Duties and Responsibilities

-The Puerto Rico Energy Commission will have among its powers, duties and responsibilities:
+The Puerto Rico Energy Bureau will have among its powers, duties and responsibilities:

-- Oversee and ensure execution and implementation of the public policy on the electric power service of the Commonwealth of Puerto Rico.
+- Oversee and ensure execution and implementation of the public policy on the electric power service of the Government of Puerto Rico.

 - Establish by regulations the public policy rules regarding electric power service companies, as well as any transaction, action or omission in connection with the electric power grid and the electric power infrastructure of Puerto Rico, and implement such public policy rules.

 - Establish and implement regulations and the necessary regulatory actions to guarantee the capacity, reliability, safety, efficiency, and reasonability of electricity rates of Puerto Rico.

 - Oversee the quality and reliability of the electric power services provided by PREPA and any other electric power company certified in Puerto Rico.

 - Review and approve and, if applicable, modify the rates or fees charged by electric power service companies in Puerto Rico in connection with any matter directly or indirectly related to the provision of electric power services.